NorbertCseh/hello-world/README.md

 # hello-world
 It's the first for me here.

 Hi!
-I'm newbie here.

-//Readme update
+I'm Norbi.
+I live in Budapest, Hungary.
+I like web-development the most and I'm want to learn symfony.